Geprek Bensu

-Geprek Bensu is an Indonesia-based fast food restaurant chain primarily serving ayam geprek.
+Geprek Bensu is an Indonesian fast food restaurant chain primarily serving ayam geprek.
 As of December 2018, the chain had 110 franchises in Indonesia, employing an estimated 3,500 people.
 The chain also operates in Hong Kong and Malaysia, and plans to expand to Taiwan and the Netherlands.

 The chain is owned by Indonesian actor Ruben Onsu, in his capacity as chief executive officer of PT Onsu Pangan Perkasa (OPP) founded on 17 April 2017.

 Branding disputes

 The chain has been involved in trademark disputes against eateries with the same name.
 Onsu filed lawsuits against the following people, but in each case his claim was dismissed by the court due to mala fide intent.